MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

 > [!div class="nextstepaction"]
 > [Extended eye tracking Unity sample](https://github.com/microsoft/MixedReality-EyeTracking-Sample)

 Extended eye tracking is a new capability in HoloLens 2.
-It is a superset of the standard eye tracking, which only provides combined eye gaze data.
-Extended eye tracking also provides individual eye gaze data and allows applications to set different framerate for the gaze data, such as 30, 60, and 90fps.
-Other features like eye openness and eye vergence are not supported by HoloLens 2 at this time.
+It's a superset of the standard eye tracking, which only provides combined eye gaze data.
+Extended eye tracking also provides individual eye gaze data and allows applications to set different frame rates for the gaze data, such as 30, 60, and 90fps.
+Other features, such as eye openness and eye vergence, aren't supported by HoloLens 2 at this time.

 The [Extended Eye Tracking SDK](https://www.nuget.org/packages/Microsoft.MixedReality.EyeTracking) enables applications to access data and features of extended eye tracking.
 It could be used together with OpenXR APIs or legacy WinRT APIs.

-This article covers the ways that to use the extended eye tracking SDK in Unity, together with the Mixed Reality OpenXR Plugin.
+This article covers the ways to use the extended eye tracking SDK in Unity together with the Mixed Reality OpenXR Plugin.

 ## Project setup